sled-rs/sled-rs.github.io/errors.md

 impossible to do correctly when all possible errors may end up being converted into this big-ball-of-mud single error enum.

-Imagine this system where we are expecting to encounter both handlable simple errors and much more serious fatal errors.
+Imagine this system where we are expecting to encounter both handleable simple errors and much more serious fatal errors.
 We will use the global error enum style that has become popular: